-Heat generation is assumed to be primarily based on large scale heat pumps, with of 3.7 MWp of heat delivered from heat pumps.
-However, opportunities to make use of any waste heat sources should be explored, as these could improve the cost and carbon credentials of a district heat scheme further
+Heat generation is assumed to be primarily based on large scale heat pumps, with a total capacity of 7.3 MWp delivered.
+However, opportunities to make use of any waste heat sources should be explored, as these could improve the cost and carbon credentials of a district heat scheme further.